For 81 years Minge Funeral Directors have served the community of Murray Bridge and surrounding areas.

 A purpose-built funeral chapel was then built in 1988 at 63 Swanport Road, Murray Bridge, adjacent to Sunnybank, where it continues to operate from today.

-In late 2012, and after xx years in the funeral industry, Claude and Elizabeth retired, handing over the reigns to Scott and Sally Harrington.
+In late 2012, and after xx years in the funeral industry, Claude and Elizabeth retired, handing over the reigns to Scott Harrington.

-With twenty-two years experience in the funeral industry, including six years working for Claude and Elizabeth at Minge Funerals, Scott, together with Sally, is continuing the time-honoured traditions of courtesy, pride in one’s profession, understanding, empathy and compassion that began back in 1933.
+With twenty-two years experience in the funeral industry, including six years working for Claude and Elizabeth at Minge Funerals, Scott is continuing the time-honoured traditions of courtesy, pride in one’s profession, understanding, empathy and compassion that began back in 1933.

 The business has continued to grow to where it is now one of the largest country funeral directors in South Australia.

-Minge Funeral Directors remains a family run, local business with Scott, Sally and their staff committed to providing personalised care and services to during a time of need – their reputation is your guarantee.
+Minge Funeral Directors with Scott and staff is committed to providing personalised care and services during a time of need – their reputation is your guarantee.